OfficeDev/Office-Samples/Teams-App-for-Office-Add-in/README.md

 # Getting Started with Teams App for Office add-in Sample

-**By participating in the developer preivew, you are confirming your agreement to the [Microsoft Developer Agreement](https://learn.microsoft.com/en-us/legal/mdsa), please read it carefully.**
+**By participating in the developer preview, you are confirming your agreement to the [Microsoft Developer Agreement](https://learn.microsoft.com/en-us/legal/mdsa), please read it carefully.**

 ## This sample illustrates

 - How an Office add-in can support Word, Excel, PowerPoint and Outlook Apps by using the unified JSON manifest.

 ## Prerequisites to use this sample

 - [Node.js](https://nodejs.org) 16/18 (Tested on 16.14.0)
 - Office connected to a Microsoft 365 subscription.
 If you don't already have Office, you might qualify for a Microsoft 365 E5 developer subscription through the [Microsoft 365 Developer Program]( https://developer.microsoft.com/en-us/microsoft-365/dev-program);